perillamint/rozemyne/README.md

 # Project Rozemyne
 The better digital asset library & archive software.

+Named after the main protagonist from the light novel, [Ascendance of a Bookworm](https://en.wikipedia.org/wiki/Ascendance_of_a_Bookworm).

 !!!
 Currently in an early stage of development.
 Not functional yet !!!

 ## Why not Calibre?